galenseilis/old_blog/_tabs/wishlist.md

 order: 11
 ---

-These are projects in their early infancy.
+These are projects ideas in their early infancy.
 I know I won't get around to all of this by myself.
-Let me know if you're interested in collaborating.
+Let me know if someone has done any of these things already, or if you're interested in doing some of them.

 ## Tool Development